security-alliance/seal-911/README.md

 > [!IMPORTANT]
 > Should a SEAL 911 member reach out to you directly, please take the following steps to ensure their authenticity.
 Share an unguessable keyword sentence with them.
 Then, open a ticket in the [SEAL 911 Telegram bot](https://t.me/seal_911_bot) and request the SEAL 911 member to provide the shared keyword.
 Provided the [SEAL 911 Telegram bot](https://t.me/seal_911_bot) remains uncompromised, this process will effectively verify the authenticity of any SEAL 911 member who contacts you.

+> [!IMPORTANT]
+> If you suspect that SEAL 911 has been compromised in any way, please don't hesitate to reach out [here](https://securityalliance.org/.well-known/security.txt) and include any supporting evidence you may have.
+Please note that any claims made without any evidence will be disregarded.

 For the sake of transparency, the current list of members is provided below.

 - 0xc0ffeebabe (Independent)